fuyh20/THUEE-SSP/README.md

 # THUEE-SSP
-Homework for class SSP in Dept. EE, THU.
+Homework for course SSP in Dept. EE, THU.
 Three algorithms about DOA.